liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 22: Issuance of Summons
 1. Upon receipt of an Application, the court shall issue a Summons, or notice, to the respondent or respondents, directing them to respond to the claim within a designated timeframe or on a specified date.
 This shall be conducted electronically wherever feasible, though extraordinary circumstances may necessitate the personal presence of a party.
-2. The Summons or notice shall be served upon the respondent in a manner ensuring that the respondent receives adequate notice of the proceedings and an opportunity to present a defense.
+2. The Summons or notice shall be served upon the respondent in a manner ensuring that the respondent receives adequate notice of the proceedings and an opportunity to present a defence.

 ### Article 22: Response
 1. A respondent shall respond to the Application by submitting a counter-Application that shall be known as the Response.